 The third and final reason, in very rare cases, could simply be down to a manufacturing fault.
 Maybe the material has been sewn too tightly, or the wire has been cut too long?
-Either way, it doesn’t always mean that every bra from that range or brand is faulty, sometimes it really is a one off, no matter how well you have treated your bras, sometimes it just happens.
+Either way it doesn't always mean that every bra from that range or brand is faulty, sometimes it really is a one off and no matter how well you have treated your bras, sometimes it just happens.

-So next time you buy a new bra and if you feel like you have done everything right, yet your wire is still escaping, then don’t hesitate to get back to us to help solve the problem!
+So next time you buy a new bra and if you feel like you have done everything right yet your wire is still escaping, don't hesitate to get back to us to help solve the problem!